 Information about Tagaytay

-Tagaytay is a popular destination for locals and tourists alike.
-It has become a popular destination for those who live in cities that wants to relax and unwind like Manila and nearby places.
-You may go on a culinary tour, explore nature, or relax at hotels and resorts enjoying the natural cool breeze of this weekend destination.
+Tagaytay is a popular destination for those who live in cities that wants to relax and unwind.
+You may go on a culinary tour, explore nature, or relax at hotels and resorts, enjoying the natural cool breeze of this weekend destination.

 Tagaytay's most renowned attraction is Taal Lake and Volcano.
 There are several restaurants, cafés, and parks where tourists may see the Philippines' second most active volcano's crater lake.